 What is The Meaning Of The Face Dove Line Drawing By Picasso?

-Are you intrigued by Picasso’s face dove line drawing?
+Are you intrigued by the face dove drawing of Picasso and its meaning?

 But first, let’s clear up some basic things.